 I have 14 years of experience in Yoga and Ayurveda, studying under some of India’s most experienced teachers through government certified programs.
 In 2010 I moved to Melbourne and have been treating people across the city ever since.
 My Australian qualifications include: Diploma of Remedial Massage, Certificate IV in Massage Therapy, Certificate of Sports Massage.

 As a teenager I was drawn to the Ashram and spent my free time there when I wasn’t playing cricket.
 One of the Madhajis (a female Monk) introduced me to traditional Indian medicine, known as Ayurveda.
 Over the years my interest grew and I began studying to be an Ayurvedic Therapist.

-I also love sharing my culture and connecting through food which is where ‘Punyam’ – the Southern Indian Cooking Experiences – comes in.
-It’s a social enterprise, which means that once our costs have been taken care of, 50% of the profits go back towards community development projects in my home state of Kerala, India.
+I love sharing my culture and connecting through food which is where ‘Punyam Feast’ – the Southern Indian Cooking Experience – comes in.
+It’s a social enterprise which means that once our costs have been taken care of 100% of the profits go back towards community development projects in my home state of Kerala, India.